 When you think of stretching, your abs might not be the first muscles that come to mind.
 However, tight abs can increase risk of injury.
 The muscles that run along the sides of your waist, the obliques, allow you to bend sideways and rotate your trunk.

 When these muscles are tight, it can inhibit your performance in sports requiring overhead hitting as well as cause a misalignment of the spine to the right or left.
 By including oblique stretches in your regular workouts you can help prevent injury, maintain correct spinal alignment and improve your posture.

 Video of the Day

 Read more: How Can You Avoid Getting Square Obliques?

 Do It, But Don't Overdo

 If you overstretch, you can do more harm than good for your obliques.
-The risk in stretching too frequently is your muscles can stiffen or lose their tone, according to "Stretching Anatomy" by Arnold Nelson and Jouko Kokkonen.
-When a muscle become excessively loose, your body will counteract that condition by tightening that muscle.
+You should expect some discomfort, pulling or slight burning with your oblique stretches, but sharp pain can indicate muscle damage.
 In effect, overstretching becomes counterproductive.
-Also, stretch both sides -- right and left -- equally to maintain muscular balance and proper spinal alignment.
+Perform oblique stretches on both sides — right and left — equally to maintain muscular balance and proper spinal alignment.